Ripper Wealth

 Use our CGT Calculator

-See your exact tax bill under both regimes side-by-side for your numbers.
-Try the CGT Calculator →
+See your exact tax bill under both regimes for your numbers.
+Try it →

 2. Negative Gearing: Restricted to New Builds from 1 July 2027